Connecting people and fostering independence through innovative and affordable housing, because everyone needs a place to call home.

 Shared Housing Services is a 501c3 nonprofit organization located in Tacoma, Washington.
 Our mission is “Connecting people and fostering independence through innovative and affordable housing, because everyone needs a place to call home”.

 The organization was founded in 1991 with the launch of our signature Homesharing Program.
-Building on that success, eight years later, we purchased 12 units of housing and initiated our Transitional Family Housing Program.
+Building on that success, eight years later, we purchased 12 units of housing and initiated our Transitional Family Housing Program which served families experiencing homelessness untile being phased out in 2019.

 At the end of 2012, we established, in partnership with the REACH (Resources for Education and Career Help) Center, the Host Home Program to address the needs of unaccompanied homeless youth and young adults.